Protecting Our Oceans

 WHAT: The public is invited to the beach clean-up, yoga, and picnic lunch at Coney Island on Saturday, June 11.
 Help us preserve the ocean and our beautiful coastline by participating in our community clean-up.
 This year we are also encouraging participants to bike to the beach if possible, as part of our commitment to wellness and environmental sustainability.
 There will be two groups cycling; departure locations and times are below.

 Participants will also be eligible for special discounts from our partners at Coney Island Boardwalk venues, including the NY Aquarium for entry on June 11.

-Following the beach clean-up, yoga instructor Annie Evasick will lead a special yoga and mindfulness session on the beach with our partner Samantha Frick from Mana Pacific, and opening words by Cassia Patel from Oceanic Global.
+Following the beach clean-up, yoga instructor Annie Evasick will lead a special yoga and mindfulness session on the beach with Samantha Frick from Mana Pacific, and opening words by Cassia Patel from Oceanic Global.
 The “Yo Yo Yoga Project” is a collective of yoga instructors and DJs advocating for health and wellness events in the music industry.
 As a staple at multiple venues and music festivals around the world, their goal is to make health and wellness welcoming, fun, and accessible to everyone!

 In the evening, we’ll be organizing a music and art reception to follow and will be sharing more details soon.

 8am – 10am: Bike Ride to Coney Island

 Join us on your bicycle as we ride to the beach for the day from one of the following two locations: